 In situations where collision repair estimates are transposed by insurers, all efforts should be made by the insurer to duplicate the collision repair facility’s original document, adhering to included or not included operations that vary by information provider system.

-1.24 As an industry standard, the process of “feather, fill and block” occurs during the refinish process of a repair.
+1.22 As an industry standard, the process of “feather, fill and block” occurs during the refinish process of a repair (“refinish” as defined in the EPA Clean Air Act and EPA 40 CFR Parts).
 ASA recognizes the necessity of this process to provide the consumer with the standard of repair and craftsmanship in regard to the refinish process of a repaired panel.

 ASA also acknowledges the “gap” (as defined by CIC and addressed by the major information providers within their estimating guides) between preparation steps needed to raise the condition of a repaired panel to that of a new and undamaged panel.